-- Source operating system: convertible or non-convertible OS.
-The following Microsoft Windows operating systems are convertible, that is, allow changing the boot mode from BIOS to UEFI and back:

-- Windows Vista SP1 x64 and later.

-- Windows Server 2008 x64 SP1 and later.
+- Source operating system: is the OS convertible or non-convertible?
+Convertible operating systems allow changing the boot mode from BIOS to UEFI and back. - 64-bit versions of all Windows operating systems starting with Windows Vista x64 SP1 are convertible. - 64-bit versions of all Windows Server operating systems starting with Windows Server 2008 x64 SP1 are convertible.

-- Windows 7 x64.

-- Windows Server 2008 R2 x64.